ravigupta16297/MVP/README.md

 There were multiple duplicacy in the original data,which has also been removed and the revenue for each item has been calculated by adding all the duplicate items
 There is also a row at the end which shows the total revenue calculated by selling all the products and is also dynamic.
-I have also added a hovering effect on the table data's
+I have also added a hovering effect on the table data's Moreover, i have also used the concept of debouncing in the search box